 4. ‘God Save the Queen’ / ‘No Feeling’ by The Sex Pistols

 Though apparently unconnected, there is more that merges the Beatles song prior and the Sex Pistols song to come.
-Though original bassist Glen Matlock had said that the bassline was originally inspired by the Move’s ‘Fire Brigade’, guitarist Steve Jones said that when Matlock originally showed it to him it was not like it eventually turns out at all, and in fact ‘was like ‘Love Me Do’ or something’.
+Though original bassist Glen Matlock had said that the bassline was originally inspired by the Move’s ‘Fire Brigade’, guitarist Steve Jones said that when Matlock originally showed it to him it was not like it eventually turned out at all, and in fact, ‘was like ‘Love Me Do’ or something’.

 All tenuous connections aside, this is easily one of the rarest examples of 45 rpm vinyl records currently in circulation.
-Before the band moved over to Virgin Records, their previous label A&M printed a small batch of copies for an aborted single release.
+Before the band moved to Virgin Records, their previous label A&M printed a small batch of copies for an aborted single release.
 Today, only 10 to 15 are known to exist, with these fetching anywhere from $500 to $13,000 depending on use and wear & tear.

 Certain publications have gone so far as to call this the most collectible record of all time, and for good reason.
-The contextual circumstances surrounding the release are of endless fascination to some, and I myself can certainly vouch for being a staunch anti royalist.
-This was released at a time when this was a) rather unpopular opinion and / or b) the kind of opinion that one kept to oneself.
+The contextual circumstances surrounding the release are of endless fascination to some, and I myself can certainly vouch for being a staunch anti-royalist.
+This was released at a time when this was a) rather unpopular opinion and/or b) the kind of opinion that one kept to oneself.